fmuwanguzi/social_app_client/README.md

 ### User stories
 -------------------------------------------------------------
     User logins
     User can view other users
+    User can accept or deny followers
     User can follow other users
     User can unfollow other users
-User can delete theirs account
+    User can view other user's status
     User can post status
     User can comment on other user's status
+    User can change their profile(name, email, image) User can choose their top friends
+    User can delete their account

 ----------------------------------------------------------
 ## Routes